cmu-psych-fms/wildfire/README.md

 `mofrl-trdpondr` record containing that response.

 Mission log files can grow large quickly, on the order of Gigabytes, especially if a model is in use.
-The do, however, compress well.
+They do, however, compress well.
 It is expected that eventually on mission termination the corresponding log file will be automatically compressed.